Fantomas42/django-blog-zinnia/docs/getting-started/install.rst

 .. highlight:: python

-Then register :mod:`zinnia`, and these following applications in the :setting:`INSTALLED_APPS` section of your project's settings. ::
+Assuming that you have an already existing Django project, register :mod:`zinnia`, and these following applications in the :setting:`INSTALLED_APPS` section of your project's settings. ::

   INSTALLED_APPS = (